Adding product tables to the WooCommerce shop page, category archives & search results

-These instructions will add the product table layout to all of the above pages.
 This is because the WooCommerce shop page template (archive-product.php) is used for all these layouts, and there isn’t a separate WooCommerce category page template file.
-If you want to use product tables on some templates but not others (e.g. the search results page but not the main shop page), then this will require custom coding that is outside the scope of under our plugin support.
+If you want to use product tables on some templates but not others (e.g. the search results page but not the main shop page), then you need to add some additional code.

-1. First create a folder called “woocommerce” in your theme or child theme.
+- Create a folder name “woocommerce” in your theme or child theme.
 If your theme already has this folder, you can skip this step.
-Upload the folder to your server in this location:
+Upload this folder to your server.
+The folder structure will look like this:

-2. Next, download the our sample archive-product.php template (see table below), and upload it to the /woocommerce/ folder you just created.
-It should be in this location:
+- Download the archive-product.php template, and upload it to the /woocommerce/ folder you just created.

-You should now see product tables displayed on your main WooCommerce shop page, category pages and elsewhere in your store.
+You should now see a product table displayed on your main shop page, category pages and elsewhere in your store.